sclebow/MACAD-Thesis-MEP-Graph/project_paper.md

 You can see from this example that the maintenance tasks have been generated for each panel in the building, with appropriate scheduling based on the recommended frequency and installation date.
 Each task includes details such as time and money costs, priority, and description.
 There are no maintenance tasks generated for transformers in this example because there are no transformers in the simple building test case.
 Note that the `last_performed` dates are placeholders and will be updated as maintenance activities are carried out.

-## Appendix C: Example Test Data: Complex Building
+## Appendix B: Example Test Data: Complex Building
 The following parameters were used to generate a complex building for testing and validation of the AssetPulse simulation tool:
 - Construction Year: 2000
 - Total Load: 1000 kW